 Check out What to know before you fly, an educational course from the AMA that teaches the basics of SUAS, their operation and the airspace.

 For more safety information, please download the Know Before You Fly brochure here.

 Where Can I Fly?

 The Academy of Model Aeronautics (AMA), founded in 1936, is the world’s largest community-based organization whose members fly model aircraft for recreational and educational purposes.
-Their 188,000 members receive up to $2.5 million in insurance coverage and the opportunity to fly at nearly 2,400 flying sites across the country.
+Their more than 200,000 members receive up to $2.5 million in insurance coverage and the opportunity to fly at more than 2,500 flying sites across the country.
 Check out the airspace map below to find the AMA airfield closest to you.